open-quantum-safe/www/team/index.md

 The co-founders of the Open Quantum Safe project were [Michele Mosca](http://faculty.iqc.uwaterloo.ca/mmosca/) and [Douglas Stebila](https://www.douglas.stebila.ca/research/) at the University of Waterloo.

-Past members of the OQS core team include: Eric Crockett, John Schanck, Goutam Tamvada, and Thom Wiggers.
+Past members of the OQS core team include: Eric Crockett, Vlad Gheorghiu, John Schanck, Goutam Tamvada, and Thom Wiggers.

 ## Acknowledgements